Antibiotics are essential medicines to kill bacterial infections.

 Conclusion

-- Antibiotics use has become inevitable and in most cases, medicos prescribe them for even simple diseases like cough and cold.
+- Antibiotic use has become inevitable, and in most cases, medicos prescribe them for even simple diseases like cough and cold.

 - Due to this, irrational use of antibiotics has become an issue as there is a development of resistance by bacteria.